columbia/PrivateKube/README.md

 # PrivateKube

-Artifact release for the OSDI 2021 paper: "Privacy Budget Scheduling".
-Find more context on our [webpage](https://systems.cs.columbia.edu/PrivateKube/).

-## 0. Overview
 PrivateKube is an extension to the popular Kubernetes datacenter orchestrator that adds privacy as a new type of resource to be managed alongside other traditional compute resources, such as CPU, GPU, and memory.

-PrivateKube's design, implementation, and evaluation are described in a paper published at OSDI 2021: [Privacy Budget Scheduling](https://www.usenix.org/conference/osdi21/presentation/luo).
-A local copy of this paper is available [here](https://columbia.github.io/PrivateKube/papers/osdi2021privatekube.pdf).
-An extended version of this paper, with some details we omitted from the conference paper, will be made available shortly.
+A description of the project can be found on our [webpage](https://systems.cs.columbia.edu/PrivateKube/) and in our OSDI 2021 paper titled [Privacy Budget Scheduling](https://www.usenix.org/conference/osdi21/presentation/luo).

-This repository contains the code we release as a reusable and extensible artifact of our research.

-**Status of the code release.** Currently, we provide:
+This repository contains the artifact release for the OSDI paper.
+Currently, we provide:
-- The privacy resource implementation (supporting both traditional DP and Renyi DP)
+- The privacy resource implementation;
-- The DPF scheduler (supporting both traditional DP annd Renyi DP)
+- A new scheduler suitable for the privacy resource, which runs an algorithm called *Dominant Privacy Fairness (DPF)*; and
-- The end-to-end macrobenchmark used in our evaluation (see [OSDI paper](https://columbia.github.io/PrivateKube/papers/osdi2021privatekube.pdf))
+- The macrobenchmark and DP workloads used in our evaluation (see [OSDI paper](https://columbia.github.io/PrivateKube/papers/osdi2021privatekube.pdf)).
-- The DP workloads, including dataset, models and parameters, used for the macrobenchmark

 We do not provide yet but will do so in the near future:
+- The microbenchmark used in our evaluation (see [OSDI paper](https://columbia.github.io/PrivateKube/papers/osdi2021privatekube.pdf)); and
-- The Kubeflow Pipeline interface (currently tied to our Google Cloud infrastructure) and an example of pipeline
+- The Kubeflow Pipeline interface (currently tied to our Google Cloud infrastructure) and an example of pipeline.
-- The microbenchmark used in our evaluation (see [OSDI paper](https://columbia.github.io/PrivateKube/papers/osdi2021privatekube.pdf))

 ## 1. Getting started